xiaoylu/leetcode_category/Cplusplus/Readme.md

 ```
 array size will be 5 \* sizeof(int) = 20 ptr size will be sizeof(int \*) which will be either 4 or 8 bytes.

+Exception Handling
+---
+* If both base and derived classes are caught as exceptions then **catch block of derived class must appear before the base class**.
+If we put base class first then the derived class catch block will never be reached.
+* The catch(...) must be the last catch block.
+* Re-throw: `throw` in the catch section - a catch block **cleans up resources** of its function, and then rethrows the **same** exception **with same parameters**  for handling elsewhere. **The destructors are called in reverse order of constructors.**
+*

 Further Reading
 ---
 Test yourself: https://www.geeksforgeeks.org/c-plus-plus-gq/